tulane-cmps6730/project-biochem/README.md

 First, since I was working with raw survey data, I had to label each review as positive [label = 1] or negative [label = 0] and remove any identifying details.
 I initially started with survey data the afformentioned professor gave me + some Rate My Professor [RMP] reviews of the target professor [dataset of 53 sentences of reviews].
 Later on, I expanded the dataset by supplementing my spreadsheet with RMP reviews of other Tulane professors who teach CELL courses.

-Throughout my entire project, I ended up building models for sentiment analysis using:
+Throughout this entire project, I ended up building numerous models for sentiment analysis.
+These include:
+- naive bayes
-- logistic regression
+- logistic regression [one-hot & GloVe]
 - HMMs [for POS modeling]
 - an RNN model